lvl99/lvl99-image-import/readme.md

 * Visit [github.com/lvl99/lvl99-image-import](http://www.github.com/lvl99/lvl99-image-import) for news and updates
 * Fork development of this plugin at [github.com/lvl99/lvl99-image-import](http://www.github.com/lvl99/lvl99-image-import)
-* Consider supporting this free plugin's creation and development by donation
+* Consider supporting this free plugin's creation and development by submitting bug reports, contributing to the code-base, and/or by donation

 ## Todos

 * Could easily be expanded to support non-image media
+* So much refactoring needs to happen
-* Bug fixes
+* Bug fixes (there are probably plenty)

 ## Licence